aidevops/awscli/README.md

 The first attempt
 =================

 At delivering a containerized tag instance was in the range of ~300 - ~900 MB with debian/ubuntu, centos, fedora images.
+Build time anywhere from 10 - 20 minutes with push.

 - The first part: